-In the UK and Ireland, standards and guidance for accountants undertaking engagements in connection with an investment circular are set out in APB's Standards for Investment Reporting (SIRS).
-In the UK and Ireland, those charged with governance are responsible for the preparation of the financial statements.
+^{1a} In the UK, standards and guidance for accountants undertaking engagements in connection with an investment circular are set out in the FRC's Standards for Investment Reporting (SIRS).

+^{1b} In the UK, those charged with governance are responsible for the preparation of the financial statements.
 For corporate entities, directors have a collective responsibility; those charged with governance of other types of entity may also have a collective responsibility established in applicable law or regulation or under the terms of their appointment.